ludekarts/task-runner/README.md

 # Task runner
-Tool for executing series of system tasks with console reporting
+Small utility for executing series of tasks with console reporting.

 ## Usage